 If you are not living paycheck to paycheck, then great.
 You will need to set a target to save between four to six months of wages and periodically pay into an account specifically created for that purpose.

 It is crucial that you save for retirement and that you build an emergency fund, but if you want to create wealth and achieve financial freedom, then you need to know how to invest.

 Investing can be as simple as buying fixed income securities that will pay you a higher interest rate than your savings account.
 This type of investment is low-risk, but it will not help you build significant wealth.

 But if you want more significant returns and you want a substantial change in your financial status, then you will need to explore other avenues of investing with much higher returns.
 Just remember to only invest in what you understand.

-I could not emphasize enough the importance of practical money skills in a person’s life, unfortunately, despite how critical practical money skills are to our wellbeing as adults, it’s hardly ever taught in our schools.
-Most parents also do not teach money skills to their kids, having little or no financial education themselves.
+Most parents also do not teach practical money skills to their kids, having little or no financial education themselves.
 However, it’s never too early to learn about money.
 Parents should make sure their kids are financially literate to enable them to avoid the cycle of debt and poverty.